German Language 1

 Teaching and learning methods

-- 1 two-hour lectures and 1 two-hour exercise group weekly for 12 weeks.
+- One two-hour lectures and one exercise group weekly for 12 weeks.

 Compulsory Assignments and Attendance